 - The Beacon Middle School Band to travel to a competition in Hershey, Pennsylvania where they were given scores for their performance in terms of tone production, rhythm, pitches, intonation, and musicality

 - STEM students to attend an out-of-state “Physics Day,” offering them a unique, first-hand experience of concepts learned in the classroom

 - Cape Henlopen High School students who are part of the AVID program (Advancement Via Individual Determination) to attend college tours to help them determine the type of school (private vs. public, small vs. medium vs. large, urban vs. suburban vs. rural) that best fits their needs

 - Seven marketing students to attend an international competition for marketing, defraying costs for transportation and lodging

 - Mariner Middle School students to perform their Spring Musical at the Milton Theatre

-CHEF awards Classroom Grants up to $500 which provide teachers with tools and materials to support and supplement students’ academic experience.
+CHEF awards Teacher Grants up to $500 which provide teachers with tools and materials to support and supplement students’ academic experience.

 - Bridge kits for an elementary class to assemble and reinforce STEM learning

 - A subscription to hundreds of e-book titles within the personal reading levels of elementary school students, allowing them to record their own reading fluency for records and self-reflection, monitor comprehension, and access more titles than the paper-only subscription